 Investing in one of these projects can greatly accelerate the visa approval process for foreign nationals.

-After all, the EB-5 Program was created to stimulate economic growth and create jobs for American workers using foreign investment.
-Since rural and high-unemployment areas are in dire need of jobs, the United States incentivized investment in them by streamlining the approval process for EB-5 projects located there.
+After all, the EB-5 program was created to stimulate economic growth and create jobs for American workers using foreign investment.
+Since rural and high-unemployment areas are in need of jobs, the United States incentivized investment in them by streamlining the approval process for EB-5 projects located there.

-In addition, lower applicant demand for the available supply of visas allocated to TEA projects means there is less competition for TEA project investors.
+In addition, lower applicant demand for the available supply of visas allocated to TEA projects means there is increased visa availability for TEA project investors.

 Regional Center Investments